-Where installation is substandard and/or incomplete, the client should contact the responsible trade to undertake rectification works, which are advised as soon as possible.
+Where installation is substandard and/or incomplete, the client should contact the responsible trade to undertake rectification works.

-The appropriate tradesperson or specialist or handyman should be appointed to complete the various items for repair and organise the appropriate QUALIFIED trades (or not pending on job) to repair and complete the works to illiminate or reduce further deterioration / disfunction.
+The appropriate tradesperson, specialist or handyman should be appointed to complete the various items for repair and organise the appropriate QUALIFIED trades ( or not pending on job ) to repair and complete the works to illiminate or reduce further deterioration / disfunction.